 How We Use the Information We Collect

-The use of information may vary depending upon the individuals involved and the nature of their relationships with us
+The use of information may vary depending upon the individuals involved and the nature of their relationships with us.

 With limited exceptions, we obtain most personal health information directly from our clients and collect only as much information as is necessary to meet the purpose of the collection.
-We will not collect personal health information if other information we have will serve the purpose of the collection.

-For clients, personal information may be used:
+Client information may be used:

-- to provide assessment, counselling and treatment services;
+- To provide assessment, counselling and treatment services;

-- to comply with all legal and regulatory requirements;
+- To comply with all legal and regulatory requirements;

-- to contact individuals regarding upcoming events, activities, and programs that may be of interest;
+- To contact individuals regarding upcoming events, activities, and programs that may be of interest.

 Unless otherwise required by law, The George Hull Centre does not share personal information with third parties without specific consent.